PRE CONCERT TALKS

 We are very fortunate to have a number of excellent private music teachers on PEI!
 These teachers offer private lessons to beginning, intermediate, and advanced students at a modest price.
 You can find a listing of them by visiting the website for the PEI Registered Music Teachers Association at peirmta.ca

-If your child or grandchild is enrolled in the PEI English or French language school systems, there is a pretty good music programs for students interested in learning to play a band instrument.
+If your child or grandchild is enrolled in the PEI English or French language school systems, there are music programs in place for students interested in learning to play band instruments such as woodwinds, brass, or percussion.
 But if your child is interested in playing a string instrument (i.e. violin, viola, cello for example) that is no longer possible because the string program was shut down by the department of education some years back.

 There is, however, an avenue for students interested in developing their skills as string musicians.
 For over twenty years the Singing Strings ensemble has trained hundreds of island string players.
 You can find out more information about them by visiting: singingstringspei.wordpress.com